TG9541/stm8s001rs485/README.md

 The design is simple: The STM8S001J3 controls the direction of the SP3485 with PA1/PD6.
 R3 makes sure that the SWIM interface is still usable when the SP3485 is in "/RE" mode (i.e. listening for RS485 communication).

-The RS485 communcation direction is "write" when LED D1 is lit.
+The RS485 communcation direction is "send" when LED D1 is active.
 Communication is indecated by pulses on LED D2.
-Bright pulsing means read, and dim pulses mean write.
+Bright pulsing means read, and dim pulses means write.
 R4 is the (optional) RS485 termination resistor.

 ![STM8S001J3 RS485 schematics](doc/STM8S001J3_RS485_sch.png)